kolkhis/tech-notes/linux/bash/parameter_expansion.md

 ${*~~} # Toggle the case of the all chars of each value in the array
 ```

-When using `*`, the return value will be a single string, even though the
+When using `*`, the return value will be a single string, but the
 transformation is being applied to each element individually.

 If you want to save the output into an array, use `@` instead of `*`: